Windows Installation Guide¶

 Test: call the sn_health tool from your client.

-uvx playwright install chromium
+uvx --with playwright playwright install chromium

 Session Management¶